smartpiggies/amerigo/explorer2/README.md

 ## A specific industry, user, and use case for which you are solving

-SmartPiggies is a decentralized financial product for use by small business and individuals to hedge against price movements of any asset, product, or service for which a price can be retrieved,
+SmartPiggies is a decentralized financial product for use by small businesses and individuals to hedge against price movements of any asset, product, or service for which a price can be retrieved,

 SmartPiggies are effectively a price insurance product.
-SmartPiggies are effective for a specified period of time, provide a specified maximum amount of coverage, and pay out based on specified conditions as would any typical insurance product.
-An insurance issuer receives a premium in exchange providing this insurance.
+SmartPiggies are effective for a specified period of time,  maximum amount of coverage, and pays out based on pre-established conditions as would any typical insurance product.

-We envision that the primary purchasers of SmartPiggy contracts will be small businesses that are underserved by the global financial system and are exposed to fluctuations in prices for goods, services, and exchange rates that that are inherent to their business activities.
+We envision that the primary purchasers of SmartPiggy contracts will be small businesses that are underserved by the global financial system and are exposed to fluctuations in prices for goods, services, and exchange rates that are inherent to their business activities.

 ## Unique insights about the industry gathered through primary or secondary research